dotnet/csharplang/proposals/ref-readonly-parameters.md

 In function pointers, `in` parameters are emitted with `modreq(System.Runtime.InteropServices.InAttribute)` (see [function pointers proposal](https://github.com/dotnet/csharplang/blob/0376b4cc500b1370da86d26be634c9acf9d60b71/proposals/csharp-9.0/function-pointers.md#metadata-representation-of-in-out-and-ref-readonly-parameters-and-return-types)).
 `ref readonly` parameters will be emitted in the same way to ensure binary compatibility.

+### Default parameter values
+[default-params]: #default-parameter-values

+Default parameter values are allowed for `ref readonly` parameters with a warning since they are equivalent to passing rvalues.

 ## Alternatives
 [alternatives]: #alternatives